 This post is about thrifty teaching aids though!
 My kids are all at different stages in learning, but I find that if I get creative, I can use 1 tool many different ways!
 This week I stopped at the Goodwill with a purpose!
 I needed some letter tiles and I couldn't use Scrabble ones, because I go though those like crazy in my shop!
 As I strolled the game aisle, I found exactly what I was looking for!
 I picked up 3 games for less than 5.00 total with tax and had exactly what I wanted!
 Boggle Junior, UpWords and Quip Qubes!
-These games are some of our favorites to play normally, so I was able to replenish the games we had and still have loads and loads leftover for
+These games are some of our favorites to play normally, so I was able to replenish the games we had and still have loads and loads leftover forour learning games!

 With the letter dice from the boggle game, I love to use these by tossing them in my purse with a notepad and pencil.
 They toss 1 of the die and then they figure out how many words they can come up with (My daughter writes them down and my son just says them).
 It's a fun game to play at a restaurant when meals get too long or when waiting in line for something etc. The UpWords we use to spell normal words and sentences and then try to change the words up just like the game goes, only using sentences!
 We use them all for other fun stuff too!!